anshaduk/AccuKnox-Task/README.md

 Topic: Django Signals

 Question 1: By default are django signals executed synchronously or asynchronously?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

-Answer 1: By default , Django signals are executed synchronously.means ,when a signal is sent,all connected receivers,(functions or methods listening for that signal) are called immediately and the main process waits for these receivers to complete before continuing.
+Answer 1: By default , Django signals are executed synchronously.means that ,when a signal is sent,all connected receivers,(functions or methods listening for that signal) are called immediately and the main process waits for these receivers to complete before continuing.

 # models.py
 from django.db import models